fl0ffy/aws_ec2_auto_startup_shutdown/README.md

 ## About the Project
 This project is used to deploy lambda functions and associated components into AWS that automatically shutdown and startup EC2 instances, with the appropriate tags, on a given schedule using EventBridge (CloudWatch Events) as the trigger.

+### Use Cases
+- Cost savings
+- Rebooting causes instance to move backend hardware
+- Builds trust in infrastructure

 </br>

 ---